denchugen/MCIBox/README.md

 ***
 # MCIBox
-Simon Zhongyuan Tian recent update on 202206 for Version 1.0
+Current Version 1.0 is uploaded by Simon Zhongyuan Tian, recent update on 20220616.

 ### [A. MCI-view](https://github.com/tianzhongyuan/MCI-view)